Couples Therapy with Daniel Jonathan

 frees you to be who you are.

-I help couples build mutual recognition into their ongoing lives together.
-It's the key to a fulfilling synergy of intimacy and individuality under one roof.
+I help couples build mutual recognition into their lives together, the experience of truly seeing and being seen by your partner.
+This is key to the synergy of intimacy and individuality that adds value and excitement to a relationship.
 Mutual recognition is not exclusive to any one form of coupling.
-I serve people of all backgrounds and identitites, in partnering arrangements of any kind.
+I serve people of all backgrounds and identities, in partnering arrangements of any kind.

 On this page: